zillerehman/zillerehman/README.md

      Decreased IT workload by 20% due to improvement of QA processes.

-- 🌱 I’m currently learning for diffrenet stacks to be full stack developer being a test
+- 🌱 I’m currently learning for different stacks to be a full stack developer being a test
-- 💞️ I’m looking to collaborate on finding bug and issue on different apps and techinology
+- 💞️ I’m looking to collaborate on finding bugs and issues in different apps and technology
-- 📫 Whatsapp me : +923047320339 , +923226676296
+- 📫 Whatsapp me: +923047320339, +923226676296

 - LinkedIn : https://www.linkedin.com/in/zille-rehman/